0peron/react-capstone/README.md

 ![screenshot](https://github.com/0peron/react-capstone/blob/master/weathercheckresults.png)

 ## Live Site
-You can access WeatherCheck at: (https://.com/)
+You can access Weather Check at: (https://0peron.github.io/react-capstone/build/)

 ## Technical
  * The front-end is built using HTML5, CSS3 and react, redux.